boniface/quick.io/docs/overview/writing-applications.rst

 The first callback to the application will be right after it's loaded into memory: it will be told to initialize itself.
 During this time, the application should listen for all events it's interested in, setup any internal structures, and run any threads necessary to do its job.
 Should the application fail to initialize, it should inform the server by returning FALSE, indicating it failed.

-.. note:: initialization is optional, but if you don't implement it, you can't really listen for events, and that's rather pointless.
+.. note:: Initialization is optional, but if you don't implement it, you can't really listen for events, and that's rather pointless.

 Exiting
 -------